 The woody shrubs in our gardens help add structure, height, and create a backdrop for the colorful perennials in the garden.
 These staples don’t always play a supporting role in the landscape.
 While many woody trees and shrubs bloom in the spring, there are several great selections for Iowa that look their best in June, July, and August.
 Consider these shrubs to add color and interest to the garden in the summer.

 The rose (Rosa spp.) is the quintessential garden plant.
 Beautiful, sometimes fragrant flowers bloom in June and then sporadically the rest of the growing season.
-Flowers are single or double in every shade of pink, white, red, coral, and cream.
+Flowers are single or double in every shade of pink, white, red, coral, yellow, and cream.
 Hundreds of cultivars exist.
 Plant shrub or landscape roses, which are winter hardy and naturally more disease resistant than the finicky hybrid tea, grandiflora, and floribunda type roses.
 Zone 4 to 9.
 2-4’ tall and 1-3’ wide - but the hardiness and size can vary by cultivar.

-Panicle Hydrangea (Hydrangea paniculata) has become one of the most popular landscape shrubs available in the garden centers.
+Panicle Hydrangea (Hydrangea paniculata) has become one of the most popular landscape shrubs available in garden centers.
 Showy pyramidal-shaped flower clusters in a creamy white appear in July.
 As they fade, blooms turn to a pink or blush then finally a tan/brown color and hang on all fall and most of the winter.
 Unlike some of their shade-loving close relatives, panicle hydrangea grows in full to part sun.
 This species is one of the hardiest and most tolerant of all the hydrangeas.
 Dozens of cultivars exist, some with prominent pink flower color and dwarf growing habits reaching only half the size of a typical variety.
 Zone 3 to 8.
 8-12’ tall and 7-10’ wide.

 Oak Leaf Hydrangea